-Most national parks in Kenya and in neighboring Tanzania are very expensive.
-But the national parks in Kenya do not require a guide when hiking, unlike parks in Tanzania.
+Most national parks in Kenya and in neighboring Tanzania are very expensive, but the national parks in Kenya do not require a guide when hiking, unlike parks in Tanzania.
 This makes a huge difference in the cost for those who are budget conscience.
-Hiking the tallest mountain in Africa is impressive, but you’ll need a guide to tackle Mount Kilimanjaro
+Hiking the tallest mountain in Africa is impressive, but you’ll need a guide to tackle Mount Kilimanjaro.

 Mount Kenya is a high-altitude mountain and extremely steep.
-While climbing Mount Kenya is allowed without a guide for groups of 2 or more, it is a serious mountain and comes with serious consequences.
+While climbing Mount Kenya is allowed without a guide for groups of two or more, it is a serious mountain and comes with serious consequences.
 Altitude sickness occurs here often, so proper acclimatization is very important.

 If you are not an experienced trekker, there are two options that can help you on this hike – hiring one guide or getting full coverage with a guide, porter, and transport.
 If experienced in high altitudes, this hike is possible entirely self-guided and it is incredibly rewarding.

 Content and photographs provided by Yana Kogan and Timon.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 How to Get to Mount Kenya

 Mount Kenya is roughly three hours north of Nairobi.
 Either hire a private car or take the public matatu to Naro Moro/Nanyuki depending on your route.
 Nanyuki is a bigger town and will be easier to arrange everything if you’re going without a guide, but everything can be done from Naro Moru.